svenbieg/Heap/Readme.md

 <p>
 You can find detailed information in the <a href="https://github.com/svenbieg/Heap/wiki">Wiki</a>.<br />
 <br /><br />
 Please use at Your own risk!
-If You still face any problems You can try to increase minimal block-size.<br />
+If You still face any problem You can try to increase the minimal block-size.<br />
 <br />
 Best regards,<br />
 <br />